 Neither is automatically better.
 Combat pays a higher vocation allowance, but service vocations are usually more chill.

-Common vocations
+SAF vocations

 Combat